-Well, everyone knows that IPS (Indian Police Service) is one of the prestigious post in the country and the IPS exam is part of the UPSC Civil Services Exam which is conducted every year.
-Candidates who take the exam will be allotted to IPS depending on their abilities, determination and the rank they score in the exam.
-Let’s take a look at the required qualities for physical fitness for IPS Officers.
-UPSC Civil Services Exam is conducted every year and consists of three stages and the selection procedure for IPS (Indian Police Service) by UPSC is given below:
+It is a well-known fact that IPS (Indian Police Service) is one of the prestigious posts in the country and the IPS exam is part of the UPSC Civil Services Exam which is conducted every year.
+Candidates who take the exam will be allotted to IPS depending on their abilities, determination and their rank in the final merit list.
+Let’s take a look at the required physical standards for IPS.
+UPSC Civil Services Exam is conducted every year and consists of three stages and the selection procedure for IPS (Indian Police Service) by UPSC is given below.

 There are two parts for the IPS exam at the preliminary level namely, the general studies paper I and CSAT paper II.
 The questions for the preliminary exam would be of MCQ (Multiple Choice Question) in nature.

 Note: The Civil Services Prelims Exam marks would not be counted for the final results of the IPS exam (generally for all Civil Services Exam).
 Candidates who clear the prelims exam will move to the next level that is the Civil Services Mains (Written) Exam.

 Candidates have 9 papers.
 One Essay paper, four General Studies Papers, two language papers (of qualifying nature), two optional papers (Optional subject to be chosen by the candidate).
 Candidates who get through the Civil Services Mains Exam will be summoned for interview/personality test round.
 During the personality test round, Union Public Service Commission (UPSC) would assess the candidates on various criteria.
 Physical Criteria would be considered only after the candidate’s name has appeared in the final merit list.